The Net User command is a Windows command-line utility that allows you to manage Windows server local user accounts or on a remote computer.

 Using the net user command, you can easily set an expiry date for the user account on the local computer or domain user account.

-If you want to set up an expiry date for user accounts on the local computer or a windows 11 user account, run the following command.
+To set up an expiry date for user accounts on the local computer or a Windows 11 user account, use the /expires

 # Set expire date for local user account Net User devadmin /expires:03/05/2023